najanijohnson/CystFinder/README.md

 3. Follow the prompts to select the input folder containing TIFF images.
 4. The macro will adjust the saturation, merge the images, and save the results in the specified output folder.

-### `mcherry_quantification.py`
-This Python script is designed to automate mcherry quantification similar to the `mcherry_quantification.ijm` macro.

-Usage:
-python mcherry_quantification.py [input_path] [output_directory]
-- `input_path`: Path to a single image file or a directory containing multiple images.
-- `output_directory`: Path to the directory where the processed images and results will be saved.

 ### `requirements.txt`
 This file lists the Python dependencies required for the project.
 Install them using:
 -pip install -r requirements.txt

 ## Installation